daattali/daattali.github.io/_posts/2015-12-06-building-shiny-apps-tutorial.md

 Add this input code inside `sidebarPanel()`, after the previous input (separate them with a comma).

-> If you look at that input function and think "what if there were 100 types, listing htem by hand would not be fun, there's got to be a better way!", then you're right.
+> If you look at that input function and think "what if there were 100 types, listing them by hand would not be fun, there's got to be a better way!", then you're right.
 This is where [`uiOutput()`](#using-uioutput-to-create-ui-elements-dynamically) comes in handy, but we'll talk about that later.

 ### Input for country